Writing a eulogy for a loved one is a daunting task. Given the solemnity of the occasion, you might ask yourself, "Can a eulogy be funny?"

 Ladies and gentlemen, I am so honored to stand before you and pay tribute to my father, Greg.
 Much to my mother's displeasure, he was always a bit of a prankster.
 I'll always remember [tell a funny story].

-Mistakes to Avoid When Incorporating Humor in Your Eulogy
+Mistakes to Avoid When Using Humor in a Eulogy

 Frequently Asked Questions

-How do you read a eulogy without breaking down?
+Q: How can I read a eulogy without breaking down?

 Trustworthy's free Eulogy Writer: Create a meaningful tribute — in minutes